Rules for Remi

 Card Values

-Cards have the following point values when counting remaining cards:
+Cards have the following point values when counting remaining cards in hand:

 Jokers are wildcards and can be used in both sets and runs, but there must always be at least as many natural cards as jokers in a combination.